mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/buff/index.md

 Alright, so now we should have access to CloudMe from our own machine.

-However, according to the exploit's payload comment, it was obtained by running `msfvenom -a x86 -p windows/exec CMD=calc.exe -b '\x00\x0A\x0D' -f python`.
+However, according to the exploit's payload comment, it was obtained by running `msfvenom -a x86 -p windows/exec ps1=calc.exe -b '\x00\x0A\x0D' -f python`.
 So right now, it executes `calc.exe`, but that's not what we want.
 We want to obtain a reverse shell.

 ```sh
 ❯ rlwrap nc -lvnp 9002